build2-packaging/imgui/README.md

 ## Usage

 Simply add the backend package which you want to use in your `manifest`.
+Note that you need to use at least one render and one platform backend, but projects can also depend on more than a single backend.

 The following platform backend packages are available